PSYCHOLOGICAL BENEFITS OF EXERCISE – IMPROVE YOUR MENTAL HEALTH

 by Jon Greenhalgh, editor for GameplanA

-The topic of mental health is to this day still something of a taboo, although over the last few years conversations are becoming more and more open on the issue.
+The topic of mental health is to still something of a taboo, although over the last few years conversations are becoming more and more open on the issue.
 Why?
 Because more and more people are being diagnosed with varying degrees of mental illness every day.
 Luckily, society appears to finally be turning the corner on mental health and developing a fuller understanding of what it actually means.

 Good to know: